Medgar Demetrius Scott - The Vicksburg Post

 Mr. Scott was born Aug.
 27, 1963, to the late James Scott Jr. and Maria Scott.
 He was employed by Jackson Hospital as Vice President of Human Resources.

-He leaves to cherish his memories, a loving wife, Angela Freeman Scott and daughter, Allison Scott; mother-in-law, Demmer Freeman; brothers, Phillip Shelton (Lisa) and Benjamin Shelton (Pamela) of Vicksburg; sisters; Belle Hickman (Lee) of Columbus, Mariea Toniett Shelton of Jackson, Iris Ragan (Vincent), of Vicksburg, and Alisa Scott of Atlanta; brothers-in-law, George Freeman Jr. (Corliss) of Dallas, Texas and Marvin Freeman; and sister-in-law, Yolanda Freeman of Vicksburg.
+He leaves to cherish his memories, a loving wife, Angela Freeman Scott and daughter, Allison Scott; mother-in-law, Demmer Freeman; three brothers, Phillip Shelton (Lisa), Benjamin Shelton (Pamela) and Michael Jackson, all of Vickburg; sisters; Belle Hickman (Lee) of Columbus, Mariea Toniett Shelton of Jackson, Iris Ragan (Vincent), of Vicksburg, and Alisa Scott of Atlanta; brothers-in-law, George Freeman Jr. (Corliss) of Dallas, Texas and Marvin Freeman; and sister-in-law, Yolanda Freeman of Vicksburg.